ArthurTalles/Controle-de-Usuarios-e-Cursos/README.md

-# Sistema de Gerenciamento de Cursos
+# Course Management System

-## Descrição
+## Description
-Este sistema de gerenciamento de cursos é uma aplicação web desenvolvida em Flask que permite aos administradores gerenciar cursos, trilhas de aprendizado, lições, comentários e avaliações.
-O sistema oferece uma interface rica para criação, visualização, e interação com conteúdo educacional de maneira estruturada.
+This course management system is a web application developed in Flask that allows administrators to manage courses, learning paths, lessons, comments, and evaluations.
+The system offers a rich interface for creating, viewing, and interacting with educational content in a structured manner.

-## Funcionalidades
+## Features
-- **Gerenciamento de Cursos**: Crie e gerencie cursos com descrições detalhadas.
+- **Course Management**: Create and manage courses with detailed descriptions.
-- **Trilhas de Aprendizado**: Agrupe cursos em trilhas de aprendizado para oferecer caminhos de estudo estruturados.
+- **Learning Paths**: Group courses into learning paths to provide structured study paths.
-- **Lições**: Adicione e gerencie lições específicas para cada curso.
+- **Lessons**: Add and manage specific lessons for each course.
-- **Comentários**: Permita que os usuários deixem feedback em cursos específicos.
+- **Comments**: Allow users to leave feedback on specific courses.
-- **Avaliações**: Usuários podem avaliar cursos, ajudando outros a escolherem os melhores cursos.
+- **Ratings**: Users can rate courses, helping others choose the best courses.

-## Tecnologias Utilizadas
+## Technologies Used
-- **Flask**: Framework web utilizado para construir a aplicação.
+- **Flask**: Web framework used to build the application.
-- **SQLAlchemy**: ORM utilizado para gestão de banco de dados.
+- **SQLAlchemy**: ORM used for database management.
-- **MySQL**: Sistema de gerenciamento de banco de dados.
+- **MySQL**: Database management system.
-- **Docker**: Utilizado para a criação de contêineres que simplificam a implantação e a execução da aplicação.
+- **Docker**: Used to create containers that simplify the deployment and execution of the application.

-## Instalação
+## Installation

-### Pré-requisitos
+### Prerequisites
 - Python 3.8+
 - Flask
 - MySQL